Xubuntu/wiki.xubuntu.org/Step-2:-Testing-Your-Xubuntu-Installation..md

-As was mentioned in the previous step, now that you\'ve [installed](https://wiki.xubuntu.org/qa/installing) Xubuntu, you have already tested the installation and this very valuable testing needs to be reported
+As was mentioned in the previous step, now that you\'ve [installed](https://wiki.xubuntu.org/qa/installing) Xubuntu, you have already tested the installation and this very valuable testing needs to be reported via the [Iso Tracker](http://iso.qa.ubuntu.com/), more info about which you will see on the Step 3: Reporting back page that follows

-there are actually two types of testing:
+There are actually two types of testing:

     -Exploratory Testing
     -Static Testing